dsanson/bibdesk-pandoc-export-templates/README.md

 `/usr/local/bin`.
 If it is not found, you will get the following error
 message:

     Cannot find pandoc in path.
-Edit the PATH variable in citeServiceTemplate-pandoc-bib-script.sh
+Edit the PATH variable in exportMarkdownReferences.sh

-To fix this, edit line 6 of `citeServiceTemplate-pandoc-bib-script.sh`, replacing
+To fix this, edit line 6 of `exportMarkdownReferences.sh`, replacing

     PATH=$HOME/.cabal/bin:/usr/local/bin:$PATH